Environmentally Friendly Batteries

 It is important to choose the most environmentally friendly batteries available.
 We use batteries in a huge range of devices from small music players to tools and vehicles.

 North Americans buy over 4 billion batteries a year, and throw out about a third of them.
-Although batteries represent a small amount of the garbage that consumers discard, they represent about 80 percent of the mercury contamination.
+Although batteries represent only a small percentage of garbage, they represent about 80 percent of mercury contamination.
 Batteries gradually break down in landfill sites and release heavy metals which can then leach into ground water.
 Burning them is no better, and maybe worse: if they are incinerated the toxins are released into the atmosphere and then the mercury can contaminate the general environment

 Historically, the two most common battery types are alkaline and carbon/zinc.
 Up until recently, these have always contained mercury.
 However, now they contain much less mercury and some claim to have none at all.

 Rechargeable batteries offer a solution to some of the problems of disposables, though they have problems of their own.
 The most common rechargeables (NiCads) are made from nickel and cadmium.
 Cadmium, unfortunately, is yet another toxic metal, and more than half the cadmium in the U.S. waste stream comes from discarded batteries.
 NiCads cost more and hold their charge only a third as long as standard disposables - but a good NiCad can be recharged up to 1,000 times, so you won't throw out nearly as many, and you'll save a great deal of money, even factoring in the price of a recharger.